The more you understand yourself and your motivations, the more informed and productive your career search process will be.

 Use the following activities to think about these areas and how they connect to potential career options.
 Complete them on your own or discuss them with a CCE career counselor.

-Knowing who you are and being confident in your identity will help you to explore careers and the next phase of your life.
-We are all defined by our unique personalities which may include many identities and characteristics that intersect.
-Some of these identities may be based upon communities you belong to and the life experiences you have had.
-Your identities may be closely tied to your values, interests, social contexts and self-image.
+Knowing who you are and being confident in your identity will help you explore careers and the next phase of your life.
+We are all defined by our unique personalities, which may include many identities and characteristics that intersect.
+Some of these identities may be based upon your communities and life experiences.
+Your identities may be closely tied to your values, interests, social contexts, and self-image.

 Personality is a combination of qualities that form your distinctive character.
 These influence how you see, experience, and interact with the world.
 We all have certain characteristics that feel more comfortable and natural, such as how we gain energy, perceive information, make decisions, and organize our external environments.
 In this exercise you will have the opportunity to explore how you prefer to navigate the world.

-You have gained competencies (skills and knowledge) through many of your life experiences.
-Think about the skills that you have used inside and outside of the classroom.
-These skills are developed both through studies, extracurricular activities, clubs, internships, study abroad, and life experiences unique to you.
+You’ve gained competencies (skills and knowledge) through many of your life experiences.
+Think about the skills that you’ve used inside and outside of the classroom.
+You may have developed them through studies, extracurricular activities, clubs, internships, study abroad, and life experiences unique to you.
 Which skills do you excel in?
 This list will help you to identify your strong points.
 Use your skills to help guide you when making career decisions and when transitioning to different fields.

 According to a 2016 survey conducted by the National Association of Colleges and Employers (NACE), the top qualities/skills employers seek in hires are:

 - Ability to verbally communicate with persons inside and outside the organization

 - Ability to work in a team structure